 To obtain coverage for tofacitinib, most national commercial insurers require prior authorization.
-To obtain coverage under Aetna and Cigna, patients must be ages 18 years or older, diagnosed with moderately-to-severely active RA, and have documented failure or inadequate response or contraindication to a conventional DMARD, such as methotrexate, leflunomide, or sulfasalazine.
-Aetna lists tofacitinib as a one of the "least costly drugs," and neither Aetna nor Cigna require step therapy.13 Anthem, Humana, and UHC have more limiting policies that include step therapy that restricts coverage in ways that differ from the labeled indication of tofacitinib.
-In addition to documented failure and inadequate response or contraindication to a conventional DMARD, Anthem also requires that patients demonstrate an inadequate response or intolerance to two preferred biologics, which include etanercept, adalimumab, infliximab, and golimumab (Simponi[®], Janssen).
-Humana's policy is comparable: patients seeking tofacitinib must have first tried and been failed by methotrexate and two preferred biologics, which include adalimumab, etanercept, and sarilumab (Kevzara[®], Sanofi/Regeneron).
+To obtain coverage under Aetna and Cigna, patients must be ages 18 years or older, diagnosed with moderately-to-severely active RA, and have documented failure by or inadequate response or contraindication to a conventional DMARD, such as methotrexate, leflunomide, or sulfasalazine.
+Aetna lists tofacitinib as a one of the "least costly drugs," and neither Aetna nor Cigna require step therapy.44

+Anthem, Humana, and UHC have more limiting policies that restrict coverage in ways that differ from the labeled indication of tofacitinib.
+In addition to documented failure by and inadequate response or contraindication to a conventional DMARD, Anthem also requires that patients demonstrate an inadequate response or intolerance to two preferred biologics, which include etanercept, adalimumab, infliximab, and golimumab (Simponi®, Janssen).
+Humana's policy is comparable: patients seeking tofacitinib must have first tried and been failed by methotrexate and two preferred biologics, which include adalimumab, etanercept, and sarilumab (Kevzara®, Sanofi/Regeneron).
 UHC lists similar requirements for obtaining tofacitinib.
-Patients must first try and be failed by two preferred biologics (barring contraindications), which include certolizumab (Cimzia[®], UCB), adalimumab, and golimumab.
-Patients can bypass step therapy requirements with a documented needle phobia.13
+Patients must first try and be failed by two preferred biologics (barring contraindications), which include certolizumab

+(Cimzia®, UCB), adalimumab, and golimumab.
+Patients can bypass step therapy requirements with a documented needle phobia.44

-Kaiser Permanente, an integrated managed-care consortium based in California, has a less restrictive policy than most of the surveyed national commercial insurers.
-To obtain coverage for tofacitinib, patients must be diagnosed with RA and demonstrate intolerance to or have been failed by a conventional DMARD, such as methotrexate, sulfasalazine, hydroxychloroquine, or leflunomide.14 Tofacitinib is considered a Tier 4 or "specialty-tier drug" on the 2019 formulary, which means it has a higher cost share.15 Health Net, a subsidiary of Centene based in California, considers tofacitinib medically necessary if the patient is ages 18 years or older, has demonstrated intolerance to or has been failed by methotrexate, and has also been failed by separate three month trials of both adalimumab and etanercept.16
+Kaiser Permanente has a less restrictive policy than most of the surveyed national commercial insurers.
+To obtain coverage for tofacitinib, patients must be diagnosed with RA and demonstrate intolerance to or have been failed by a conventional DMARD, such as methotrexate, sulfasalazine, hydroxychloroquine, or leflunomide.45 Tofacitinib is considered a Tier 4 or "specialty-tier drug" on the 2019 formulary, which means it has a higher cost share.46 Health Net considers tofacitinib medically necessary if the patient is ages 18 years or older, has demonstrated intolerance to or has been failed by methotrexate, and has also been failed by separate three month trials of both adalimumab and etanercept.47

 We were unable to locate a specific utilization management policy for tofacitinib under Medi-Cal, California's Medicaid program, but we note that tofacitinib is listed as a Tier 2 or "non-preferred drug" in its 2019 formulary.
-Tofacitinib requires prior authorization and may be subject to quantity limits.17
+Tofacitinib requires prior authorization and may be subject to quantity limits.48